Here are a couple of great questions I received about delivering stand-up comedy material:

 2. The material is funny, but it takes too long to get to any particular punchline.

 3. The material is funny, but the delivery of that material is less than optimal, reducing its laughter generation ability.

 Number 3 above is most likely what happened to the comedian to which you are referring to.

 Without having videos to refer to, I suspect that the improvement in the comedian’s material from one performance to the next was largely due to a much more genuine delivery in the second performance, not necessarily punchline frequency or the “slow motion” style of the delivery.

 Let me put this another way:

 There is a huge difference between trying to “sell” a fabricated character and expressing a natural characterization of someone else that is delivered in a genuine way — again, regardless of delivery “style” or speech rate.

-That’s one of the reasons why proper rehearsal of stand-up comedy material is a key aspect of being able to generate substantial laughs on stage (in addition to punchline frequency of course).
+That is one of the reasons why proper rehearsal of stand-up comedy material is a critical key aspect of being able to generate substantial laughs on stage (in addition to punchline frequency of course).

 I should also mention that talking faster is NOT a viable solution for increasing punchline frequency in any minute of stand-up comedy material.